cribtools/crib/cribtools/README.md

-# Crib
+# Cribtools
-Crib is a library and CLI for reading and writing genome track files.
+Cribtools is a CLI for reading genome track files.

-Its functionality is currently limited to viewing bigWig files.
+Its functionality is currently limited to reading bigWig files using [bigtools](https://crates.io/crates/bigtools).

 # License
 Licensed under either